holunda-io/zeebe-camel-facebam/CONTRIBUTING.md

  You can use the `.env.tmpl` provided, just copy and replace the path_.
  _If you are not using IDEA+env, make sure the HOME variable is set on system properties._~~

+### Simple Monitor

+It's advisable to have the zeebe-simple-monitor running to check what's going on on the broker itself.

+Todo so, check out the project from https://github.com/zeebe-io/zeebe-simple-monitor and follow the instructions:

+* make sure to have a local mongodb instance running in default mode (on OSX I did `brew install mongodb` and `mongod --dbpath ....`)
+* open the browser to [localhost:8080](http://localhost:8080) and connect

+### Google Mail

+To run the "receive images from gmail" extension, you will need a gmail account and an OAuth token.
+Follow the description on [camel-googlemail](http://camel.apache.org/googlemail.html)

 ## Links